AxlLind/pymk/README.md

 You write your entire build system as a Python script which defines your targets and dependencies, and `pymk` builds your targets efficiently.
 This means defining special logic, which eventually always happens as your project becomes more complicated, means just writing regular Python code.
 No bash, no unintuitive string handling in make, no new made-up programming language that sucks, and no godawful what-ever CMake tries to be.
 Just Python.

+Like `make`, `pymk` only rebuilds what it has to and implements the same up-to-date check algorithm as `make`.

 ## Example
 What would this look like for a simple C project?